How Assuming I’m Selfish Helped My Relationships

 The Experiment: Is It Me?

-Could I adjust my expectations instead of expecting them to change their behavior?
+• Could I adjust my expectations instead of expecting them to change their behaviour?

-Most of the time, the answer was yes.
+Most of the time, the answer was - Yes.
+That is definitely possible.

 The Results: A Shift in Perspective